PoisotLab/ms_metaweb_transfer/README.md

 **Authors' contributions:** TS, SB, and TP designed the study and performed the analysis; GVDR, MF, and RR provided additional feedback on the analyses.
 DC, BM, and FB helped with data collection.
-All editors contributed to writing and editing the manuscript.
+All authors contributed to writing and editing the manuscript.

 **Data availability:** All code and data used in this manuscript is publicly